 - Our best of everything content hub

 Not sure what you’re looking for in a road bike?
-Read this article and watch our video primer below.
+We can help you to choose the right road bike for you and watch our video primer below.

 Finding the right bike for you

-These are bikes that aim for the sweet spot between stiffness, comfort and weight whilst keeping prices within reach of the enthusiast.
+These are bikes that aim for the sweet spot between stiffness, comfort and weight while keeping prices within reach of the enthusiast.

 More specialist models such as featherweight climbing machines or aero-optimised rigs feature, but the compromises made to bring them into this price range will usually be bigger than the small advantages their specialisation can bestow.

 Also, bear in mind that the type of riding the term ‘all-rounder’ encompasses is widening with the emergence of gravel/all-road bikes.

 And for this price you can expect to find bikes carrying a lot of worthwhile kit, including thru-axles and quality hydraulic disc brakes in many cases.

 Whichever bike you choose, the good news is that if you’re spending this sort of money you’re unlikely to be disappointed with your purchase.